Chenzilla/SQL_Zoo/README.md

 # SQL Zoo
-Exercise in SQL; content from: http://sqlzoo.net/wiki/SQL_Tutorial.
+Answers to all tutorials from SQLZoo; content from: http://sqlzoo.net/wiki/SQL_Tutorial.